hexus/pragma/README.md

 With better [Public Compiler APIs](https://stenciljs.com/blog/stencil-roadmap-fall-2019#public-compiler-apis) it should instead be possible to compile Stencil components and bundle them as part of Webpack, instead of needing to run two watches.
 For now, the two watches are seemingly necessary.

+**Update**: The [Stencil Core Compiler API](https://stenciljs.com/docs/compiler-api) is now documented, but there does not yet appear to be a Webpack plugin that utilises it.